njukenanli/SWE-agent-RL/README.md

 The GPU workflow targets one x86-64 machine with 8 NVIDIA B200 GPUs.

 You can use a containerized pod with `verlai/verl:vllm024.dev2` as the base image.
-You can also use a GPU virtual machine and install docker and NVIDIA Container Toolkit yourself.
+You can also use a standalone GPU virtual machine and install docker and NVIDIA Container Toolkit yourself (refer to [install-nvidia-container-toolkit.md](docs/install-nvidia-container-toolkit.md)).

 ```bash
 mkdir -p $HOME/Data # choose the dir to store model weights yourself.